 Once you make homemade granola, you’ll discover that it’s easy, inexpensive, and more nutritious than most store-bought granola.
-You’ll love the fact that you can control what’s in every bite.
+You’ll also love the fact that you can control what’s in every bite.

 Make a batch, store it in an airtight container, and you have a week’s worth of granola.
 I enjoy it as a breakfast cereal or a crunchy snack.
 And it’s also delicious sprinkled over ice cream or even as a top layer in a fruit crisp.

 We’ve always believed in the saying that breakfast is the most important meal of the day.

 Although some people will eat anything, including boxed cereal, just to get through the morning, I’m a firm believer that everything you put in your mouth should taste good.

 This granola is one of our all-time favorite breakfasts and mid-afternoon snacks.
 But there are other delicious breakfast foods in our rotation.

 On those days when we’re not sure if we’ll be able to have lunch, we might have this filling and delicious quinoa bowl.
 Or if I’m home all morning, I can make it last for a while by eating it really slowly.